-- 20.7.1 No system for the automatic processing or updating of the main financial, student and personnel data of the College shall be introduced without the prior approval of the Vice Principal Finance and Resources. - 20.7.2 All Information Technology software and hardware purchases shall be approved by and agreed with the IT Manager to ensure it is compatible with and does not duplicate existing systems.
+- 20.7.1 No system for the automatic processing or updating of the main financial, student and personnel data of the College shall be introduced without the prior approval of the Deputy Principal. - 20.7.2 All Information Technology software and hardware purchases shall be approved by and agreed with the Head of IT to ensure it is compatible with and does not duplicate existing systems.